DJDanl/cpp-docs.pt-br/docs/standard-library/queue-class.md

 ### <a name="parameters"></a>Parâmetros

+*Tipo*<br/>
-*Tipo* tipo de dados do elemento a ser armazenado na fila
+O tipo de dados do elemento a ser armazenado na fila

+*Contêiner*<br/>
-*Contêiner* o tipo de contêiner subjacente usado para implementar a fila.
+O tipo do contêiner subjacente usado para implementar a fila.

 ## <a name="remarks"></a>Comentários